 To unlock the opportunities of digital pricing for your company, the following steps are essential:

-Combine your sales teams’ knowledge about customers and products with algorithms based on big data to identify suitable value-based pricing systems.
-When optimizing pricing models, it’s important to maintain a strategic focus at all times – this is one of the biggest weaknesses of price models based on math alone.
+- Use algorithms in conjunction with expert knowledge,br/> Combine your sales teams’ knowledge about customers and products with algorithms based on big data to identify suitable value-based pricing systems.
+When optimizing pricing models, it’s important to maintain a strategic focus at all times.
+This is one of the biggest weaknesses of price models based on math alone.
 In addition, B2B sales teams should always be able to explain prices to customers.

 One of the most important success factors of a pricing project is how well it’s anchored within the organization.
 Your company will only succeed by bringing on board all relevant stakeholders and defining clear responsibilities, KPIs, and processes (including system integration).
 A “black-box” approach will fail before sales even has a chance to get used to it.

-This article has first been published on industriemagazin.at in October 2018.
+This article was first published on industriemagazin.at in October 2018.